 Cresco Labs, a multistate cannabis operator based in Chicago, said it has secured up to $200 million in debt funding from a syndicate of lenders.

-- Expand operations in Illinois, where it’s based.
+- Expanding operations in Illinois, where it’s based.

 The remaining maximum of $100 million will be a mutually agreed-upon figure with the lenders.